On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on Second-Round Halting

 We start by proving our lower bound for second-round halting of arbitrary protocols.

 \begin{theorem}[Bound on second-round halting, arbitrary protocols. \cref{thm:SecondRound:Arb} restated] \ThmSecondRoundArb \end{theorem}

-Let $\Pi$ be as in \cref{thm:SecondRound:Arb:Res}.
-We assume for ease of notation that an honest party that runs more than two rounds outputs $\perp$ (it will be clear that the attack, described below, does not benefit from this change).
-We also assume \wlg that the honest parties in an execution of $\Pi$ never halt in one round (by adding a dummy round if needed).
+Let $\Pi$ be as in \cref{thm:SecondRound:Arb:Res}. \Wlg and for ease of notation, we denote by $\Pi$ the modified protocol that outputs $\bot$ if a party does not halt after the first two rounds (it will be clear that the attack, described below, does not benefit from this change).
+We also assume \wlg that the honest parties in an execution of $\Pi$ never halt in the first round (by adding a dummy round if needed).
 Finally, we omit the security parameter from the parties' input list, it will be clear though that the adversaries we present are efficient \wrt the security parameter.

 Let $k =\ceil{n/4}$ and let $h = \ceil{(n-k)/(t-k)}$.
 The theorem is easily implied by the next lemma.

 \begin{lemma}[Neighboring executions] Let $\vv,\vv' \in \zn$ be with $\ham(\vv,\vv') \le k$.
 Then, for every $\o\in \zo$: